Must applicants submit a GRE score report?

-Applicants who are currently enrolled in another PhD program go through the same review process as all other applicants.
+Applicants who are currently enrolled in another PhD program go through the same review process as all other new, first-year applicants.
 It is not possible to transfer any courses.
 If you are offered admission, it is possible to take equivalency exams in our first‐year mathematics and econometrics sequence.

 Can you apply to more than one program simultaneously?